Elliot-Motte/Elliot-Motte.github.io/_pages/about.md

 I am an applied microeconomist interested in political economy, media economics and machine learning methods for text analysis.

+I am visiting the Paris School of Economics during the 2025 Spring Term.

 You can read my <a href="https://raw.githubusercontent.com/Elliot-Motte/Elliot-Motte.github.io/master/files/CV_Elliot_Motte.pdf" download style="text-decoration: none;"><b>CV</b></a> if you want more details about my research and background.

 If you want to get in touch, please send me an email at [elliot.motte@upf.edu](mailto:elliot.motte@upf.edu).